 |Fall 2022||May 1, 2022|

 |Spring 2023||December 1, 2022|

 |Fall 2023||May 1, 2022|

 Project sponsors are asked to make a $1000 tax-deductible donation through the Boise State University Foundation, memo “Computer Science Department Fund (NR070)” to help defray our costs.
-Government agencies, non-profits, projects internal to Boise State, and the department’s existing donors are exempt.
-Project fee waivers can be granted for exceptional cases and are evaluated on a case by case basis by the course coordinator.
+Government agencies, non-profits, projects internal to Boise State, small/startup companies and the department’s existing donors are exempt.
+Project fee waivers are granted and evaluated on a case by case basis by the course coordinator.

 Intellectual Property Considerations

 All artifacts/code/etc. in CS481 are owned by the students.
 As a sponsor you can request (in your proposal) that the student team release their code under an open source license.
 Boise State University has approved the MIT, BSD, GPL2, LPGL, and GPL3 licenses.
 You can read more about licensing at gnu.org/licenses.
 For proprietary options please reference the sponsor agreement.

 Senior design projects have been sponsored by organizations such as: